 - 2) Host team/League responsibilities include: - a) Obtaining facilities for the conduct of the State Meet.
 Facility location requires CSSCSA Board approval.
 The preferred facility would have the following attributes: outdoor 25 meter pool with ≥ 8 lanes, lane width ≥ 7 feet, wave reduction lane lines, starting platforms and water depth at the starting end of ≥ 4 feet.
 The preferred date for the state meet is the last weekend in July. - b) Provide meet workers in order to conduct the State Meet.
-Lane timing responsibilities may be assigned to attending teams based on the number of entries per team during each session of the meet. - c) Provide attendees with access for viewing the competition and refreshments. - d) Collect entries and input into the Hy-Tek Meet Manager software for the conduct of the State Meet.
-Each team shall provide state meet entries in a Hy-Tek entry format. - e) Post a Psych Sheet to the State Meet Website by 6pm on Tuesday before the State Meet.
+Lane timing responsibilities may be assigned to attending teams based on the number of entries per team during each session of the meet. - c) Provide attendees with access for viewing the competition and refreshments. - d) Collect entries and input into an appropriate meet management software for the conduct of the State Meet.
+Each team shall provide state meet entries in an appropriate meet management format. - e) Post a Psych Sheet to the State Meet Website by 6pm on Tuesday before the State Meet. - f) Maintain and update the state meet website.
+This responsibility is shared by the previous year host team and the current year host team.